fraziezr/Machine_Learning_Final_Project_Team_12/README.md

 ## Reproduction

-For this project we decided that would would try to recreate the results of the original paper of having a 1.1% profit and approximately an 80% "win percentage".
+For this project we decided that would try to recreate the results of the original paper of having a 1.1% profit and approximately an 80% "win percentage".
 In our original project proposal we planned to use two year worth of Bitcoin market data at ten minute intervals, and training using the

 ### Reproduction Results